Mounikakurapati07/Devops-Interview-Questions/README.md

 spec:
   clusterIP: None
 Headless services are used for apps that need to handle load balancing themselves — e.g., Stateful apps like databases.
+10. Difference between security groups and NACL
+11. I have an image and container is running with that image.Can you able to delete that image? and what happens if you delete that image?
+12. How can we maintain the different version a file in git?